ionic-team/stencil-site/src/docs/framework-integration/vue.md

 yarn add vue@3 --dev
 # Add the stencil-library dependency
 lerna add stencil-library
+# of if you are using other monorepo tools, install your Stencil library as a dependency
 cd ../../
 lerna bootstrap
+# of if you are using other monorepo tools, initialize symlinks
 ```

 Lerna does not ship with a TypeScript configuration.
 At the root of the workspace, create a `tsconfig.json`: